 (Adobe Reader is needed to support the various PDF files that you will find on our website.
 Click the link above if you don't already have it installed on your computer.
 Be sure to uncheck the options in the center of the Adobe download page if you don't want to change your browser or install other programs other than the Adobe reader)

 Important Upcoming Events

-Our Next Meeting: We will be holding our next meeting at our regular time and location at the Post on March 13th.
+Our Next Meeting: We will be holding our next meeting at our regular time and location at the Post April 10th.
 Check out our Meetings page for details.
-We hope to see you there.
+We'll see you there.

 We are looking for some Legionnaires to participate as announcers and other positions of support during our games.
 With enough participation, we can both improve Post 111 involvement in the fun and improve our image to the community.
 Contact Bill Hardee by calling the office and letting us know of your interest in participating in this vital youth program.